prog4biol/pfb2019/README.md

 #### The details

 1. You define a function with `def`.
+You need to define a function before you can call it.
 2. The function must have a name.
 This name should clearly describe what the function does.
 Here is our example `gc_content`
 3. You can pass variables to functions but you don't have to.
 In the definition line, you place variables your function needs inside parentheses like this `(dna)`.
 This variable only exists inside the function.
 4. The first line of the function must end with a `:` so the complete function definition line looks like this ```def gc_content(dna):```